Big-Bytez/cse110-fa21-group19/admin/team.md

 Hello, my name is Justin Chanthabandith.
 I am a 4th year Mathematics-Computer Science major.
 I like to learn many new things, go to gym, and hanging out with people.
 Also, you can find more about me in [GitHub](https://github.com/thejustinrock)!

+**Nico Vanny*

+Hello, I'm Nico!
+I am a 3rd year CS major.
+In my free time I like to watch sports such as NBA, NFL, Premier League and I also like playing basketball and ping pong.
+Checkout [GitHub](https://github.com/nvanny) here